-In 2015, program alumni participated in the Young Scientists Symposium in Tokyo.
-Each year, Mansfield-PhRMA Research Scholars served as facilitators for symposium workshops, leading discussions with participants from academia, the pharmaceutical industry, and government agencies on how to overcome challenges and promote collaboration within the science community to advance pharmaceutical development and medical innovation in Japan.
+Each year, Mansfield-PhRMA Research Scholars have served as facilitators for workshops at the Young Scientists Symposium in Tokyo, leading discussions with participants from academia, the pharmaceutical industry, and government agencies on how to overcome challenges and promote collaboration within the science community to advance pharmaceutical development and medical innovation in Japan.

 The Mansfield-PhRMA Research Scholars Program is building a network of U.S. and Japanese researchers in the pharmaceutical field.
 Regular meetings for alumni researchers help strengthen these networks.
 For example:

-In November 2015 alumni met in Tokyo with Dr. Christopher Austin (Director, National Center for Advancing Translational Sciences (NCATS), National Institutes of Health) in Tokyo.
-The researchers heard from Dr. Austin about NCATS’ mission and the scientific initiatives NCATS is leading as a promoter and catalyzer of translational science.
-Following his remarks, Dr. Austin and the researcher scholars exchanged views on issues including the challenges Japan and the U.S. are facing in the area of translational research.
-As the lead agency for translational science in the U.S., a visit to NCATS has been included in the Mansfield-PhRMA Research Scholars’ two-week U.S. study tour since the program was launched in 2013.
+- In November 2015 alumni met in Tokyo with Dr. Christopher Austin (Director, National Center for Advancing Translational Sciences (NCATS), National Institutes of Health) in Tokyo.
+The researchers heard from Dr. Austin about the mission of NCATS and the scientific initiatives NCATS is leading as a promoter and catalyzer of translational science.
+Following his remarks, Dr. Austin and the research scholars exchanged views on issues including the challenges Japan and the United States are facing in the area of translational research.
+As the lead agency for translational science in the United States, a visit to NCATS has been included in the Mansfield-PhRMA Research Scholars’ two-week U.S. study tour since the program was launched in 2013.

-In September 2015 alumni and new Research Scholars met with Dr. G. Sitta Sittampalam, Senior Advisor on Science & Technology to the Director, National Center for Advancing Translational Sciences, National Institutes of Health.
-The meeting, organized by the Pharmaceutical Research and Manufacturers of America (PhRMA), gave the Research Scholars an opportunity to learn from Dr. Sittampalam and to exchange opinions on a wide range of issues relating to drug discovery and development in academia as well as the promotion of translational research in the U.S. and Japan.
+- In September 2015 alumni and new Research Scholars met with Dr. G. Sitta Sittampalam, Senior Advisor on Science & Technology to the Director, National Center for Advancing Translational Sciences, National Institutes of Health.
+The meeting, organized by PhRMA, gave the Research Scholars an opportunity to learn from Dr. Sittampalam and to exchange opinions on a wide range of issues relating to drug discovery and development in academia as well as the promotion of translational research in the United States and Japan.

-In November 2014 and February 2015 the researchers met with representatives of PhRMA and the research and development heads of PhRMA member companies in Japan to share their observations.
+- In November 2014 and February 2015 the researchers met with representatives from PhRMA and the research and development heads of PhRMA member companies in Japan to share their observations.

 Utilizing Program Information and Networks

-Participants in the Mansfield-PhRMA Research Scholar Program are applying the experience to make changes in their research, their institutions, and more broadly.
+Participants in the Mansfield-PhRMA Research Scholar Program are applying their experience to make changes in their research, their institutions, and more broadly.
 For example, Masahisa Katsuno of Nagoya University reported:

-“I did several things after coming back from [the] U.S….I…introduced the education system used in the U.S….to the National University Meeting on Clinical Research.
-Now the Meeting is adopting the U.S. educational system to create the common syllabus which will be used in all the national universities in Japan.
+- “I did several things after coming back from [the United States]….I…introduced the education system used in the U.S….to the National University Meeting on Clinical Research.
+Now the Meeting is adopting the U.S. educational system to create a common syllabus which will be used in all the national universities in Japan.
 Inspired by the talks I heard in the U.S., I started two novel collaboration studies with pharmaceuticals and ventures.”

-“The program deepened our knowledge, evoked our new ideas, widened our human connections, and changed our vision for translational medicine.
-So I sincerely hope that this program continues, and improves the ecosystem of translational research not only in Japan but also worldwide.”
+- “The program deepened our knowledge, evoked new ideas, widened our human connections, and changed our vision for translational medicine.
+So I sincerely hope that this program continues and improves the ecosystem of translational research not only in Japan but also worldwide.”